dariodepa/tiledesk-docs/apis/api/authentication.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Allows a user to authenticate anonymously on the system
+Allows a user to authenticate anonymously on the system.
+It only works for Tiledesk beta version v2 environment.
 {% endapi-method-description %}

 {% api-method-spec %}